dockstore/dockstore-documentation/docs/dockstore-introduction.rst

 Future Plans
 ------------

-We plan on expanding the Dockstore in several ways over the coming months.
+Dockstore is continuously evolving, and as an open-source project, you can get involved too!
 Please see our `issues page <https://github.com/dockstore/dockstore/issues>`__ for details and discussions.
 For longer term plans, please see our `roadmap page <https://github.com/dockstore/dockstore/wiki/Dockstore-Roadmap>`__.

 Ready to get started?